 What Leads to Criminal Behavior?

 There are certain symptoms like short attention span, lack of impulse control, and poor home life that are likely predictors of criminal behavior.
-What other factors may lead a person to break the law?
+But there are other factors that may lead a person to break the law.

 Some researchers believe that the hormone testosterone plays a role in criminal behavior.
 This hormone, which is responsible for male physical characteristics and behavior traits, such as aggression and impulsivity, floods the bodies of adolescent boys.
 As a result, some boys go through an adolescent delinquent period, although most do not go on to pursue a life of crime.
 Those who do become criminals are influenced by other factors, such as psychological qualities.

 Antisocial Personality Disorder

 One common type of career criminal is the person with antisocial personality disorder